A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Extension: Training Certified Monotonic Neural Networks

 \section{Extension: Training Certified Monotonic Neural Networks}

-This section presents the proposed methodology to train unconstrained probably partial $\varepsilon$-monotonic ANNs that could later be certified as partial monotonic using the LipVor Algorithm.
-The idea is to use a modified version of the usual training loss, similar to \cite{Monteiro2022MonotonicityClassification}.
-In this case, the ANN is forced to follow an $\varepsilon$-monotonic relationship at the training data by means of a penalization term.
-Therefore, by continuity of the ANN, enforcing a $\varepsilon$-monotonic constraint at the training data, it is expected that in a neighbourhood of every training point, the ANN is partially monotonic.
-However, as concluded in \cite{Monteiro2022MonotonicityClassification}, partial monotonicity is only expected to be achieved close to the regions where it is enforced.
-Therefore, there is no guarantee (a priori) of obtaining a partial monotonic ANN in the whole domain $\Omega$.
-Consequently, after training the unconstrained partial $\varepsilon$-monotonic ANNs, it is computed the \hyperref[alg:alg1]{LipVor Algorithm} to try to certify partial monotonicity.
-Hence, by applying this methodology, it is possible to certify partial monotonicity without needing to use constrained architectures.
+This section introduces a methodology to train unconstrained, probably partial $\varepsilon$-monotonic ANNs that can later be certified using the \mbox{\hyperref[alg:alg1]{LipVor Algorithm}}.
+The approach employs a modified training loss, similar to \cite{Monteiro2022MonotonicityClassification}, where a penalization term enforces an $\varepsilon$-monotonic relation on the training data.
+By continuity, this is expected to ensure partial monotonicity in neighborhoods of the training points.
+However, as noted in \cite{Monteiro2022MonotonicityClassification}, monotonicity is guaranteed only near penalized regions, with no assurance over the whole domain $\Omega$.
+Therefore, after training, the LipVor Algorithm is applied to certify partial monotonicity.
+Hence, this methodology enables certification without requiring constrained architectures.

-Considering an ANN $g:\Omega \subseteq\mathbb{R}^n \rightarrow \mathbb{R}$, to find the optimum ANN's parameters, an optimization procedure to minimize a loss function is followed.
-The loss function is intended to measure the difference between the real output values $y$ and the predicted $\hat{y}$ ones.
-Therefore, the loss funtion of the ANN can be stated as